Wheelchair: Manual self-propelled wheelchairs

-Rigid-framed chairs are generally made to measure, to suit both the specific size of the user and their needs and preferences around areas such as the "tippyness" of the chair - determined by the distance between the center of gravity and the rear axle.
+Rigid-framed chairs are generally made to measure, to suit both the specific size of the user and their needs and preferences around areas such as the "tippyness" of the chair – determined by the distance between the center of gravity and the rear axle.
 Experienced users with sufficient upper-body strength can generally balance the chair on its rear wheels, a "wheelie", and the "tippyness" of the chair controls the ease with which this can be initiated.
-The wheelie allows an independent wheelchair user to climb and descend curbs and move more easily over small obstacles and irregular ground such as cobbles.
+The wheelie allows a wheelchair user to climb and descend curbs and move more easily over small obstacles and irregular ground such as cobbles.

 The rear wheels of self-propelled wheelchairs typically range from 20–24 in in diameter, and commonly resemble bicycle wheels.
 Wheels are rubber-tired and may be solid, pneumatic or gel-filled.
 The wheels of folding chairs may be permanently attached, but those for rigid chairs are commonly fitted with quick-release axles activated by depressing a button at the centre of the wheel.

 All major varieties of wheelchairs can be highly customized for the user's needs.
 Such customization may encompass the seat dimensions, height, seat angle, footplates, leg rests, front caster outriggers, adjustable backrests and controls.
 Various optional accessories are available, such as anti-tip bars or wheels, safety belts, adjustable backrests, tilt and/or recline features, extra support for limbs or head and neck, holders for crutches, walkers or oxygen tanks, drink holders, and mud and wheel-guards as clothing protectors.

 Light weight and high costs are related to the manual wheelchair market.
 At the low-cost end, heavy, folding steel chairs with sling seats and little adaptability dominate.
 Users may be temporarily disabled, or using such a chair as a loaner, or simply unable to afford better.
 These chairs are common as "loaners" at large facilities such as airports, amusement parks and shopping centers.
 A slightly higher price band sees the same folding design produced in aluminium.
-Price typically then jumps from low to mid hundreds of pounds/dollars/euros to a four figure price range, with individually custom manufactured lightweight chairs with more options.
 The high end of the market contains ultra-light models, extensive seating options and accessories, all-terrain features, and so forth.
 The most expensive manual chairs may rival the cost of a small car.